 I love Valentine’s day.

 I look forward to it.
-I start looking forward to it as soon as my birthday is over (30th of January in case you want to send me belated wishes).
+I start looking forward to it as soon as my birthday is over.
 I look forward to it even more than I look forward to my birthday.

 A lot of people who know me are surprised at this.
 They think I’d be all Valentine’s-day-is-so-commercialised and Valentine’s-day-forces-people-to-buy-tacky-stuff.
 Although I think both those things are true, I feel that way to a much larger degree about Christmas and Easter, but that doesn’t make me enjoy them any less.